 potato

-- a starchy plant tuber which is one of the most important food crops, cooked and eaten as a vegetable;the plant of the nightshade family which produces potatoes on underground runners.
+- a starchy plant tuber which is one of the most important food crops, cooked and eaten as a vegetable;see sweet potato

 noun: potato, plural noun: potatoes